leon-thomm/Ryven/docs/README.md

 ## NodeManager Overview

 This section provides information about the creation of new nodes using the NodeManager.
 Please be aware that this application is not extremely intuitive just yet, there are quite a few features still missing.
-I will work on that :)
+I am working on that :)

 ![pyScript NodeManager screenshot](/resources/images/Qt 70.png)